What are Tear Trough Fillers?

-Why undergo Tear Trough Filler treatment?
+Why undergo tear trough treatment?

-As we start to age, the area underneath the eyes, known as the tear trough, becomes more prominent.
-The change in appearance often presents with dark circles and under-eye hollow leaving a tired and exhausted look.
+Fillers are an effective option for patients with tear trough hollows and under-eye bags.
+As we start to age, the area underneath the eyes, known as the tear trough area, becomes more prominent.
+The change in appearance often presents with dark circles and under-eye hollow, leaving a tired and exhausted look.

-In addition, hollowing under the eyes can expose bags which make the appearance worse
+In addition, hollowing under the eyes can expose bags, which make the appearance worse.

-Fillers are a very effective option for patients with tear trough hollows and under-eye bags.
 Filler injections help to normalise facial contouring around the lid-cheek junction and avoids the need for surgery.

-During initial consultation Daniel Ezra will go through your medical history and provide a detailed examination of the eyes and face.
-There will be a discussion of what you wish to achieve from the treatment and also the risks and benefits to allow you to reach an informed decision.
+During initial consultation Dr Ezra will go through your medical history and provide a detailed examination of the eyes and face.
+There will be a discussion of what you wish to achieve from the treatment and the risks and benefits to allow you to reach an informed decision.
 If it is determined that tear trough filler is the right treatment is right for you, the filler injection will be applied.

 You should avoid drinking alcohol for 24 hours before the treatment, whilst aspirin should not be taken for 7 days and Ibuprofen for two days.
 Again, this will be discussed with you prior to the treatment.

+Tear trough fillers may be a little uncomfortable, but they are not painful.
 As this is a minimally invasive procedure, most patients find that it is a lot less daunting than they first anticipated.
 A topical anaesthetic numbing cream will often be applied to the area before injecting the skin, thereby reducing the discomfort.